 Can you tell me about your program?

 We are a multi-service organization that provides a variety of programs for families, and early childhood professionals.
-We have an eco-friendly preschool that serves children ages 2-6, and early intervention program for children with some developmental delay (e.g. language, social integration, and behavior).
-We also offered parent education for individual families or groups, as well as workshops and in-services for professional development.
+We have an eco-friendly preschool that serves children ages 2-6.
+We also offer parent education for individual families or groups, as well as workshops and in-services for professional development.

 Congruent with our ecological view and our understanding of bi-directional influences, we believe in “guided participation.”
 It is a non-traditional teaching method that stresses reflection and observational skills on the part of the educator to reach the child.
 Guided participation is a relationship-based method in which the teacher engages with the child to help him/her acquire or expand on his/her knowledge of world.
 It is a collaborative and active process between the child and the teacher.